As far as energy-packed sweet treats go in the world of fruit and vegetables, you really can’t go wrong with bananas.

-They are very low in cholesterol and sodium, for example, and come packed with a number of advantages, such as vitamin B6 and potassium.
+They are very low in cholesterol and sodium, for example, and come packed with many advantages, such as vitamin B6 and potassium.

 In terms of preparation, peeling and cutting up a banana is your best bet here – especially for puppies and smaller dog breeds.

 Imagine it the same way as offering a banana to a baby or a toddler – the entire thing all at once can be a bit of a tricky customer.
 That’s especially true for dogs, who can’t even use their paws to hold it like we can!

 Dangers of bananas for dogs